cdot/Xanado/DEVELOPING.md

 contains descriptions of all the strings requiring translation.
 You can use `npm run tx` to check the completeness of your translations.

+There is a helper script `bin/txAssist.js` that can help with your translation activities.
+Run it to get help.

 If you create a new translation, you will have to add it to `i18n/index.json` for the standalone game to pick it up (or run `npm run indexing`, which will do that for you).